TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Introduction

 In sports, nothing is more important than speed and agility.
 Some sports, such as basketball and football, require lots of speed and agility.
 Speed is a combination of power and coordination.
-The more power you can generate to propel yourself forward towards your destination, the faster you will get there.
+The more power you can generate to propel yourself forward toward your destination, the faster you will get there.

 The more efficient you are, the more energy you can save.
 In this article, I will show you different ways to improve your speed with plyometrics and other exercises.
-In addition to those exercises, I will also give you some safety tips that you should always follow when doing any exercise on this article.
+In addition to those exercises, I will also give you some safety tips you should always follow when doing any exercise on this article.

 Increasing Speed & Agility